cmohge1/lrbs-digital-editing-intro-2019/day2.md

       </head>
 ```

-The #JHS and #SLC attributes point to @xml:id attributes in a separate personography file:
+In this project, #JHS and #SLC attributes point to @xml:id attributes in a separate personography file, but you could also encode the personography data within your `<teiHeader>` like this:

 ```
+<teiHeader> ...
+<fileDesc> ...
 ...</fileDesc>
 ...
 <profileDesc>